Redfern (couture)

-Redfern & Sons (later Redfern Ltd) was a British tailoring firm founded by John Redfern (1820-1895) in Cowes on the Isle of Wight that developed into a leading European couture house (active: 1855–1932; 1936–1940).
-By the early 1890s the business had branches in London, Edinburgh, Paris and New York.
+Redfern & Sons (later Redfern Ltd) was a British tailoring firm founded by John Redfern (1820–1895) in Cowes on the Isle of Wight that developed into a leading European couture house (active: 1855–1932; 1936–1940).
+By the early 1890s, the business had branches in London, Edinburgh, Paris and New York City.
 The Paris extension was operated as a couture establishment while its other branches functioned primarily as tailors and importers.

 History

 John Redfern (11 November 1820 – 22 November 1895) started out as a tailor in Cowes in 1855, following in the sartorial footsteps of his father, also John Redfern, who first opened a Cowes specialty clothing shop in 1811.
-With the support of sons Ernest Redfern and Charles Poynter Redfern (1853-1929), John Redfern opened tailoring houses in London and Paris in 1881, followed by two shops in New York in 1884–85, one for tailoring, the other for furs.
+With the support of sons Ernest Redfern and Charles Poynter Redfern (1853–1929), John Redfern opened tailoring houses in London and Paris in 1881, followed by two shops in New York in 1884–85, one for tailoring, the other for furs.

 The Redferns are credited with making tailored clothing chic for women.
 Previously resigned to utilitarian wear, finely tailored dresses and suits, as introduced by Redfern, quickly became a craze among sporting aristocrats on holiday at Cowes, spreading soon to Paris.
 In the 1870s the Redfern yachting suit or dress was swiftly becoming the most recognizably English mode of fashionable apparel.
 In this way, the Redfern label was essentially the first high-end sportswear brand.
 By the early 1890s, due largely to the patronage of British and European royalty, Redfern's Paris house had developed into a full scale couture business.
 Ernest directed the London and New York branches, while Charles, and later, John Poynter Redfern, ran the Paris salon.
 From 1892, when Redfern's sons took control of the business, the house became known as Redfern Ltd.

 The firm's American outlet, however, did not prove a success and was eventually partly sustained by a commercial sideline for ready-made corsets.
 The house in New York also did not function as a couture establishment but as an importer of other Parisian fashion brands which were sold alongside its own products.
 Like the Paris salon, the New York branch was originally advertised as a ladies' tailoring concern.
 The first English-based couturier to open full-scale American branches in the U.S. and to enjoy a lengthy success there was Lucile in the 1910s and '20s.